-QinetiQ is the "controversially" (Guardian) privatised British defence and security technology company.
-According to The Guardian:
+QinetiQ is the controversially privatised British defence and security technology company.
+According to The Guardian newspaper:

 - QinetiQ, part of what was the formerly state-owned Defence Evaluation and Research Agency, was floated earlier this year, making tens of millions of pounds for chairman Sir John Chisholm and chief executive Graham Love.

-- The government had already sold 31% of the company to US venture capital company Carlyle for £42m.
-Carlyle later sold part of that stake for £160m.
+- The government had already sold 31 per cent of the company to US venture capital company Carlyle for £42m.
+Carlyle later sold part of that stake for £160million.

 Qinetiq runs the British Government's secret military laboratories and was set up by the MOD to work with the Carlyle Group to run DERA, the British Government's "Defence Evaluation and Research Agency".

 In July 2017 UK defence minister Michael Fallon speaking at the Royal International Air Tattoo announced a major new contract with Qinetiq:

 - The MOD has also signed a £9.5 million contract with QinetiQ to provide Typhoon pilots with the latest cockpit technology to prepare them for front line combat.